-The research is closely integrated to the teaching of the Department of law which provides the widest selection of environmental law courses in Finland, covering all areas of environmental law ranging from nature conservation to zoning- and construction law.
+University of Eastern Finland provides the widest selection of Environmental Law courses in Finland, covering all areas of environmental law from nature conservation and forest law to zoning- and construction law.
+The UEF Law School also offers a variety of courses in international environmental law and climate change law.